-In these areas, natural recruitment has led to vegetation encroachment that, in some areas, may constrict high flows and threaten bank stability.
+In areas with perennial flow, natural recruitment has led to vegetation encroachment that, in some areas, may constrict high flows and threaten bank stability.
 MPWMD continues to monitor these areas closely and to develop a management strategy to balance protection of native habitat with the need to reduce erosion potential.
 Environmental review of proposed projects and the process of securing permits is quite complex and requires an exhaustive review of potential impacts.